 - Even if you are not into the anime-style artwork in this game, chances are you will still love the art on the cards.
 They did a fantastic job of making the cards look like memories, which definitely helped us get into the theme.

 - If you can’t get into the theme of The Ravens of Thri Sahashri, chances are you aren’t going to like it.
-While that’s true with a lot of games, it’s especially true with this one because the game itself isn’t rich enough to grab you without getting into the theme.
+While that’s true of a lot of games, it’s especially true here because the experience is as much about the theme as it is the gameplay.

 The Ravens of Thri Sahashri is not a game that everyone is going to love.
 In fact, many people won’t play it more than once.
 If you’ve read this entire review and you feel like the game won’t be for you, chances are it won’t be.
-However, if you have any interest in two-player cooperative games with unique themes, then you might like this one a lot.
+However, if the theme interests you and you like two-player cooperative games, then you could end up liking this one a lot.

 The Ravens of Thri Sahashri Links